-I’ve always been a planner when it comes to building out a website.
+I’ve always been a planner when it comes to building a website.
 I will normally create a Web Design Plan after signing a contract.
-This plan includes all the pages that will be included on the site and the elements that will be on each page, including any additional function.
+This plan includes all the pages that will be included on the site and the elements that will be on each page, including any additional functions.

 A recent web design project went sour because I didn’t create a good plan.
 I also didn’t nail down the elements of the individual pages and didn’t have all the content before starting.
-The content ended up being revised 2-3 times, so I had to keep changing it out.
+The content ended up being revised 2-3 times, so I had to keep changing it.
 I had to edit product pictures a couple of times as well.
 Plus, the client changed a major design element in the middle of the project, which really goofed up things.
 This was in addition to working on a web host that was four times slower than my normal website host.